HamzaELKhatib/HamzaELKhatib/README.md

 JAVA | Spring Boot Developer
 ---------------------------

-I've been learning to code for 5 years.
+I've been coding for more than 7 years.
 I started with PASCAL and HTML, but have really found a passion for backend development, specifically Java and Spring Boot.

 * 🧠  I'm learning more about spring boot.
 * ⚡  I speak English, Arabic, and French.